 Phase 1: Discovery Meeting

-This up to two-hour meeting ($399) includes our style discovery conversation, big picture visioning, and outlining of a detailed scope of work.
-This is an opportunity for us to meet with a potential client and make sure we're all jiving with one another—super important in the client/designer relationship!
+This up to two-hour meeting ($497) includes our style discovery conversation, big picture visioning, and outlining of a detailed scope of work.
+This is an opportunity for us to meet with a potential client, talk vision, outline the scope, and make sure we're all jiving with one another—super important in the client/designer relationship!

 Phase 2: Research, Design, Presentation